ssube/isolex/docs/style.md

 Ensure imports are sorted alphabetically, even within a single line.
 Your editor should be able to do this for you, because it is extremely tedious to do by hand.

+### Properties

+Object properties should not be nullable or optional unless absolutely needed.
+Prefer sensible defaults.

 ### Tests